The best time to visit Tanzania

 Most tourists visit between June and October when the weather is dry and not too hot and the water clarity (for snorkeling) is excellent.
 September and October are especially wonderful months in Zanzibar, with cool breezes and fewer crowds at your Zanzibar resort.

+Where to fly into for Tanzania safari depends on whether you want to start from the northern or Southern safaris circuits and Zanzibar.
 Tanzania boasts several international airports and a well-established domestic airline industry that allows you to easily travel around the country.
 Most safari lodges and hotels in Tanzania also have their own airstrips in wildlife areas and Sassabi Expeditions specializes in Ultimate Fly-Around Safaris.

 Northern Circuit (Serengeti, Ngorogoro, Tarangire, Lake Manyara): Tanzania’s most popular safari destinations are best accessed from Kilimanjaro International Airport in Arusha, which is serviced by direct flights from several European and Doha with daily connections from the USA.